VIVYNet/LiederScraper/README.md

 **LiederScraper**
 ============

 This is a python script to scrape every lied information from [lieder.net](https://www.lieder.net/lieder/).
 Places all information about each lied into a specified MongoDB server.
 Beautiful Soup and the LXML parser is used for this web scraper.
+Multithreading is utilized in order to hasten the scraping process.

 `main.py` - Python Script for lieder.net web scraping.
 Script execution specifications are listed below.